dailystory/docs/articles/changelog/2020/november.md

 * Helper in asset preferences to format email address
 * Track clicks and opens by domain for emails
 * Delivered should be clickable from email summary report
+* Update texts and push notifications to use tenant's timezone for date logging

 ## November 10, 2020
 * Bug with reindex partial never ending loop